3.3.b Configure NAT/PAT

 Exam traps

-- NAT ACLs match inside local addresses for inside source NAT.
+- The NAT ACL matches inside local addresses for inside source NAT.

 - NAT does not replace routing.
-You still need a route out and return traffic must come back.
+You need a route out and a return path.

-- Pool exhaustion causes intermittent failures when too many hosts need translations.
+- Pool exhaustion causes intermittent failures when too many hosts are active.